burrahey/scheduler/notes.md

 Notes

 To do:
-- Create employees via db:seed, allow others to create employees, with shifts
+- allow others to create employees, with shifts
 - Allow all shifts to be "published"
 - Build scope method to view associate level employees only
 - allow for a new schedule to be created (has many through) - should be for a week only, assigns all employees a shift